devopsdays/devopsdays-web/utilities/README.md

 New utilities and updates to existing utilities are welcome, as are suggestions for default content.
 Add new script in [contrib](contrib/).

+If you want others in your team to be able to preview/approve changes before they are merged, we recommend you follow [these steps](https://github.com/devopsdays/devopsdays-web/tree/master/utilities/docs/workflow) to work with your own repo prior to submitting a PR.

 ## Events

 Use [add_new_event.sh](add_new_event.sh) to add a new event.